ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 As we mentioned above, PTL provides functionality to profile the code.
 In particular one can use the PyTorch profiler to measure the time and memory consumption of the model’s operators (https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
 The report includes including GPU/CPU utilisation, memory usage, and execution time for different operations within the model.
 So far we have configured it, so that report includes the top 20 operators with the largest GPU utilisation (Note this can be adapted and we are keen to get feedback).

-Below you can find an example of the report generated by the 'Memory Profiler':
+Below you can find an example of the report generated by the ``Memory Profiler``:

 .. figure:: ../images/profiler/example_memory_report.png
    :alt: AnemoiProfiler Memory Report